 - Present them with a trophy or gift to commemorate something they did or a work anniversary

-Some rewards may be linked with their KPI’s, these are usually monetary and agreed to at the time of employment.
-Whatever scheme that you decided on, make sure you follow through to keep the momentum.
+Some rewards may be linked to their KPIs.
+These are usually monetary and agreed to at the time of employment.
+Whatever scheme you decided on, make sure you follow through to keep the momentum.

 - Make it a habit of catching your team doing a good job and praise as appropriate.
 When you notice something hasn’t met the standard, take the person aside privately and address the problem without delay.

-- Keep a running log of what’s working and what’s not with each team member so that when the times comes for the formal performance review, you’ll be prepared.
+- Keep a running log of what’s working and what’s not with each team member so that when the time comes for the formal performance review, you’ll be prepared.

 - Lead by example and explain the importance of the performance reviews and make sure they happen and don’t get pushed aside.